aws-samples/workshop-textract-comprehend-es/README.md

 - [Amazon Textract](https://aws.amazon.com/textract/) to extract text and data from scanned documents.
 - [Amazon Comprehend](https://aws.amazon.com/comprehend/) to extract the essence of documents, entities.
-- [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) to index documents for further search.
+- [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) to index documents for further search.

 The following services will also be used: